tobuya/tobuya/README.md

 - 💬 Ask me about **Web Development, and Data Analysis*.* I take great care in the experience, architecture, and code quality of the things I build so any questions are highly appreciated.

 - 📫 To reach out, send me an email at **thomasobuya95@gmail.com**.
-You can reach out for any questions, freelance work, or just a chat.
+You can reach out for any questions, freelance work, or chat.

 - ⚡ Fun fact **The first Computer mouse was made of wood, had only one button, and was invented by Doug Engelbart in 1964.**